marina-cerame/Shortly/README.md

 ## What's in this Repo

 This repo contains a functional URL shortener designed as a single page app.
-It's built using Backbone.js on the client with a Node/Express-based server.
-The server uses the Bookshelf.js ORM and EJS for templates.
+It's built using [Backbone.js](http://backbonejs.org/) on the client with a Node/Express-based server.
+The server uses the [Bookshelf.js ORM](http://bookshelfjs.org/) and [EJS](http://www.embeddedjs.com/) for templates.

 It uses [SQLite](http://www.sqlite.org/), a self-contained, __serverless__, zero-configuration, transactional SQL database engine.

-Server side, the repo uses express 4.
+Server side, the repo uses [express 4](http://expressjs.com/).
 There are a few key differences between express 3 and 4, foremost that middleware is no longer included in the express module, but must be installed separately.

-Client side, the repo includes libraries like jQuery, underscore.js and backbone.js.
-Templating on the client is handled via Handlebars.
+Client side, the repo includes libraries like [jQuery](https://jquery.com/), [underscore.js](http://underscorejs.org/) and [Backbone.js](http://backbonejs.org).
+Templating on the client is handled via [Handlebars](http://handlebarsjs.com/).

-This repo includes some basic server specs using Mocha.
+This repo includes some basic server specs using [Mocha](http://mochajs.org/).
 It is your job to make all of them pass, but feel free to write additional tests to guide yourself.
 Enter `npm test` to run the tests.

-Use nodemon so that the server automatically restarts when you make changes to your files.
+Use [nodemon](http://nodemon.io/) so that the server automatically restarts when you make changes to your files.
 To see an example, use `npm start`, but see if you can improve on this.

 ## Reference Material